rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Use of the `audioFormat` APIs require access to the `use` role of the `xrn:firebolt:capability:media-info:audio-format` capability.

-### 6.2.
+### 7.2.
 Global MediaInfo

-First party apps need a way to query which media formats are currently being output, without caring about which pipeline.
+First party apps need a way to query which media formats are currently being output to the [media pipeline](./media-pipeline.md), without caring about which pipeline.

-**TODO**: need to define output more specifically.
-Hardware decoder?
-Software Decoder, HDMI, Composite...
-SPDIff, Jeremy to check with XClass?

-The following APIs **MUST** exist:

--   `activeVideoFormats`
--   `activeAudioFormats`
--   `onActiveVideoFormatsChanged`
--   `onActiveAudioFormatsChanged`

-These APIs **MUST** all be Firebolt `property:readonly` APIs with the corresponding notifications.

-These APIs **MUST** take no parameters.

-These APIs **MUST** return an array of Formats that are currently being sent to a decoder pipeline.

-These APIs **MUST** have corresponding notifications for when a specific type becomes active or inactive, e.g. `onActiveVideoFormatsChanged`.

-For example:
+#### 7.2.1.
+Active Video Formats
+The `MediaInfo` module **MUST** have a `activeVideoFormats` API that returns an array of `objects` with the video codec, e.g., H.265, VP9, etc., and sample rate of the media currently in each media pipeline (either playing or paused).

+Each item in the `activeVideoFormats` result array **MUST** conform to the same requirements as the indivual results from the [`videoFormat` API](#611-video-format).

+Additionally, the `MediaInfo` module **MUST** have an `onActiveVideoFormatsChanged` notifier that fires whenever any pipeline starts, stops, or changes its current video format.

+Example:

 ```typescript
 const isDolbyVision:boolean = await MediaInfo.activeVideoFormats().find(f => f.type === Media.Formats.VIDEO_DOLBYVISION)